-Teaching Practicum. (noncredit) A study of methods and content in the teaching of history is coupled with classroom teaching experience.
+Teaching Practicum. (noncredit) In HIST 7000, a study of methods and content in the teaching of history is coupled with classroom teaching experience.

 Dissertation. (three credits) Upon completion of the dissertation, a formal defense is conducted before an examination committee of four faculty members.